 Housing remains one of the top three criminogenic needs for Nevada County AB 109 offenders.
 Individuals without stable housing are more likely to reoffend than those with stable housing.
-To address this need, the Nevada County Probation Department contracts with CoRR and Common Goals to provide recovery housing to those found to be in need through the assessment process.
+To address this need, the Nevada County Probation Department contracts with Granite Wellness Center and Common Goals to provide recovery housing to those found to be in need through the assessment process.
 The goal of recovery housing is to provide shelter but also to support the individual towards permanent housing opportunities.
+Since the time an offender is on community supervision can be limited, permanent housing can be difficult to achieve.
 The Probation Department also partners with Hospitality House to provide housing and life skill options for the Post Release Community Supervision population released from prison to local jurisdictions.